LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->includes()::trait_forEach

    Lasso keeps track of web files which are being executed.
-As execution of a file begins, the file's name is pushed onto an internally-kept stack.
+As execution of a file begins, the file's name is pushed onto an internally kept stack.
 As a file's execution ends, that name is popped from the stack.
 This method provides access to that stack.
-This method returns the list of currently-executing file names as an object which can be iterated or used in a query expression.
+This method returns the list of currently executing file names as an object which can be iterated or used in a query expression.

 .. member:: web_response->getInclude(path::string)